cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

 <br/>

-Having the stacks configured as shown above, we can now provision the `vpc-flow-logs-bucket` component into the `ue2-dev` stack by executing the following Atmos commands:
+Having the stacks configured as shown above, we can now provision the `vpc-flow-logs-bucket-1` Atmos component into the `ue2-dev` stack by executing the following Atmos commands:

 ```shell
 atmos terraform plan vpc-flow-logs-bucket-1 -s ue2-dev